pjbartlein/REarthSysSci/plot_alpha_RMarkdown_Site.md

 	# Introduction #

-	This RMarkdown document describes reading  a netCDF file consisting of several bioclimatic variables, 	and plots one of them `alpha`
+	This RMarkdown document describes reading a netCDF file consisting of several bioclimatic variables, 	and plotting one of them: `alpha`

 	## Load packages ##